-- MUST implement the corresponding Android APIs as documented by the Android SDK. - MUST report the feature com.nxp.mifare from the android.content.pm.PackageManager.hasSystemFeature() method [Resources, 53].
-Note that this is not a standard Android feature and as such does not appear as a constant on the PackageManager class. - MUST NOT implement the corresponding Android APIs nor report the com.nxp.mifare feature unless it also implements general NFC support as described in this section.
+- MUST implement the corresponding Android APIs as documented by the Android SDK. - MUST report the feature com.nxp.mifare from the android.content.pm.PackageManager.hasSystemFeature() method [Resources, 70].
+Note that this is not a standard Android feature and as such does not appear as a constant in the android.content.pm.PackageManager class. - MUST NOT implement the corresponding Android APIs nor report the com.nxp.mifare feature unless it also implements general NFC support as described in this section.

-If a device implementation does not include NFC hardware, it MUST NOT declare the android.hardware.nfc feature from the android.content.pm.PackageManager.hasSystemFeature() method [Resources, 53], and MUST implement the Android NFC API as a no-op.
+If a device implementation does not include NFC hardware, it MUST NOT declare the android.hardware.nfc feature from the android.content.pm.PackageManager.hasSystemFeature() method [Resources, 70], and MUST implement the Android NFC API as a no-op.

-As the classes android.nfc.NdefMessage and android.nfc.NdefRecord represent a protocolindependent data representation format, device implementations MUST implement these APIs even if they do not include support for NFC or declare the android.hardware.nfc feature.
+As the classes android.nfc.NdefMessage and android.nfc.NdefRecord represent a protocol-independent data representation format, device implementations MUST implement these APIs even if they do not include support for NFC or declare the android.hardware.nfc feature.